Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

 ### Tag: package-2019-01-only

 These settings apply only when `--tag=package-2019-01-only` is specified on the command line.
+This tag is used for Ruby SDK.

 ``` yaml $(tag) == 'package-2019-01-only'
 input-file: